ysndr/MSc-Thesis/chapter/methodology.md

 ```

-The `TermKind` type is an enumeration of the discussed cases and defines the role of a `LinearizationItem` in the usage graph.
+The `TermKind` type is an enumeration which defines the role of a `LinearizationItem` in the usage graph.

 Variable bindings
   ~ are linearized using the `Declaration` variant which holds the bound identifier as well as a list of `ID`s corresponding to its `Usage`s.